 - “I identify the Weiss fellowship as one of the great achievements of my life.
 It has given me an opportunity to learn about issues of urban livability and things that touch your heart.”

 - “Interacting with the Weisses themselves and learning about the breadth and depth of their interests and accomplishments made me believe in the impact that individuals can have.”

 - “Being a Weiss fellow reinforced the idea of using environmental knowledge to positively affect the human condition.”

 Charles and Shirley Weiss were retired professors of the University of North Carolina at Chapel Hill when they formed the idea for this innovative program.
 They designed the program to improve communities through interdisciplinary exploration of urban livability.

 The Weisses’ active involvement with the arts, education and civic organizations, coupled with extensive world travel, convinced them that an interdisciplinary approach is essential to improving the quality of life in communities.

 Believing that graduate students are an invaluable resource for the future, the Weisses created a program that supports and nurtures graduate students.

 The Weiss Urban Livability Library Collection provides resources in order to stimulate and enlighten those interested in improving community life.
 The collection has over 300 volumes on urban livability.
 Topics range from the architecture of the city to the history of the environmental movement in the United States.
 This collection of books, monographs, articles and memorabilia is donated generously by the Weisses.
 It is currently housed in the Center for Urban and Regional Studies,

-A faculty board administers the program.
-This board is composed of faculty from a range of departments across the university.
-These faculty members mentor fellows and select new fellows each year.
+A faculty board is composed of faculty from a range of departments across the university.
+These faculty members assist in selecting new fellows and providing program input each year.